signalapp/Signal-Desktop/README.md

 [![Build Status](https://travis-ci.org/WhisperSystems/TextSecure-Browser.svg?branch=master)](https://travis-ci.org/WhisperSystems/TextSecure-Browser)

-:warning: *This project is still in the prototype phase.
-It contains many bugs and lacks many features.*
+:warning: **This project is not yet ready for normal usage.
+Only developers wishing to contribute should be installing this.**

 Private text and chat for the browser.